 3. Orders allowing the tabling of documents

-The vast majority of the documents tabled in the Senate each year are tabled in accordance with standing order 166, which provides that “documents may be presented pursuant to statute, by the President, or by a minister [or parliamentary secretary]”.
+The vast majority of the documents tabled in the Senate each year are tabled in accordance with standing order 166, which provides that “documents may be presented pursuant to statute, by the President, or by a minister [or assistant minister]”.
 Documents covered by this order may be presented without the need for further authorisation.

 Documents “presented... pursuant to statute”